 Earn your BSA or Girl Scout badges with us!
-Check out the list below to see what we offer:

-• Regular programs (90 min): $75 for ten (10) children. $6/additional child
+• Regular programs (90 min): $90 for ten (10) children. $7/additional child

-• *Camping and **Fishing programs (2 hours): $110 for ten (10) children. $9/additional child
+• *Camping and **Fishing programs (2 hours): $130 for ten (10) children. $11/additional child

 To request your date and time, please fill out an online request at least three weeks in advance of your desired date.

 While the topics below were created with BSA and Girl Scout requirements in mind, our programs are open to any alternative scouting and youth development organizations.

 - Tigers in the Wild: Learn how to get ready for a hike and learn outdoor ethics.
 Get introduced to local animals and plants with the help of your Nature Center guide.
 Make trail mix for energy on your adventure.

 - Backyard Jungle - Tiger: Take a closer look at local nature and learn how each of us has a role in taking care of wild animals and plants.
 Make the outdoors a better place by starting a native plant from seeds.

 - *Call of the Wild (available May 1-October 15) - Wolf: Get ready for a camping trip!
 Learn about camping equipment and campfire safety.
 Put up a tent as a team and enjoy a campfire with roasted marshmallows.
 Basic knot tying will also be introduced.

 - **Fishing (available May 1-October 15) - Bear: Learn to bait a hook, cast and fish safely in our stocked lake.
 Identify some common species of pond life and learn about Illinois fishing laws.